LabDig/DAGAPy/README.md

 - Source Code : This folder contains the files of source code in Python 3.6

+- limite_spad.csv and limite_soybean.csv : Limite files for two dataset, used in tests

+- spad.csv and soybean.csv : Two dataset used in test,  using metric coordinate system (UTM) and geodesic coordinate system

 **************************************************************
-The results files is save in /DAGAPY/res folder
+The results files, in csv format, for filtering, kriging and clustering is save in /res folder
 ***************************************************************
-Instructions for use the source code (for users with experience in programming):
+Instructions for use the source code:

 -In Windows OS it is necessary to install a python compiler.
 You can use: